johannespletzer/rf-of-hypersonic-trajectories/README.md

 Install the required packages with `pip install numpy pandas xarray scipy xlsxwriter netcdf4`.

 # Getting started
 The software currently only works with mat files.
 They have to be stored within one folder.
 The main.py executable reads all trajectory files within the folder and returns the calculated radiative forcing in an xlsx file.
 Execute main.py with `python3 main.py <path_to_your_trajectory_files>`.
+Please contact Johannes Pletzer for an extension to other formats.

 # Code quality
 The code was formatted according to PEP 8 style with the help of the modules 'flake8', 'isort', 'pylint' and 'black'.